Cantemo logging

 Choosing Handlers

-The handler to be used depends on the configuration of your Portal System.
+The handler to be used depends on the configuration of your Cantemo System.
 These recipes should give an idea of how to configure logging.

 Development system local machine on Unix based operating system